alexeichhorn/YouTubeKit/README.md

 **Disclaimer:** YouTubeKit is currently still a work in progress, so it might not work in all regions.

-The structurce of the code is strongly aligned with the [pytube project](https://github.com/pytube/pytube) (written in Python).
+The structure of the code is strongly aligned with the [pytube project](https://github.com/pytube/pytube) (written in Python).
 This should make future breaking changes (by the YouTube API) easier to fix.

 ## Compatibility
 It requires iOS 13, watchOS 6, tvOS 13 or macOS 10.15, since it's relying on the Swift 5.5 Concurrency module. visionOS is also supported.